pineunity/apmec/doc/source/install/deploy_openwrt.rst

       under the License.

 ========================
-Deploying OpenWRT as VNF
+Deploying OpenWRT as MEA
 ========================

-Once apmec is installed successfully, follow the steps given below to get started with deploying OpenWRT as VNF.
+Once apmec is installed successfully, follow the steps given below to get started with deploying OpenWRT as MEA.

 1. Ensure Glance already contains OpenWRT image.
 Normally, Apmec tries to add OpenWRT image to Glance while installing via devstack.
 By running